mohan2020/w2hsite/site/content/casestudies/livbetter.md

 - Most importantly, the refined intervention resulted in a 43% reduction in 30-day readmissions among the pilot population.
 At scale, these results are projected to lead to a $6.8 million reduction in costs related to cirrhosis 30-day readmission costs, and a $2.2 million reduction in costs for 30-day liver transplant readmissions annually.

 ## Results / Outcomes

+Based on the following results, the team aims to test this intervention further in a year-long pragmatic trial before making this the standard of care at Penn Medicine.

 - **Reduced 7 day readmissions by 43%**
 - **Reduced preventable readmits by 75%**